 Vintage HOF cards

-I’ve been big into vintage cards lately; especially Hall of Fame vintage.
-I love the unique designs and owning cards of players that I’ve only heard about.
-My father didn’t collect cards, so I didn’t have anything handed down to me.
+I’ve been big into vintage cards lately; especially Hall of Fame cards.
+I love the unique designs over the years.
+I didn’t have any cards handed down to me.
 I’ve been trying to catch up on what I missed out.
 I was born in 1980 and didn’t start collection until 1989.
 So vintage for me is anything prior to the mid 1980s.
 There are some great sets from the 1960s and 1970s.
 Depending on condition, these cards can be found at reasonable prices.
 I usually look for cards in mid grade condition.
 Eye appeal is important.
-I lean towards centered cards with round corners vs ones with sharp edges and are off centered.
-I’ve been collecting HOFers from each set and storing them in semi rigid holders.
+I’d rather have an OC card with rounded edges vs one with a crease.
+I’ve been collecting HOFers from each set and storing them in semi rigid holders inside two row shoe boxes.